tomshanley/d3-spiral-heatmap/README.md

 Creates a new instance of the spiral heatmap with default settings.

-When the chart is called on a selection, a spiral heatmap is created within a "g" element with the class ".spiral-heatmap".
+When the chart is called on a selection with data attached, a spiral heatmap is created within a "g" element with the class ".spiral-heatmap".

-    selection.call(chart)
+    selection.datum(data).call(chart)

 Each arc of the spiral is path element contained within a "g" element with the class ".arc", which can be selected and styled after it is created.
 For example: